opendistro/for-elasticsearch-docs/docs/install/helm.md

    helm install opendistro-es opendistro-es-1.3.0.tgz
    ```

-If you see a `namespaces "default" is forbidden` error, create a tiller service account and deploy with a cluster binding role.
+If you see a `namespaces "default" is forbidden` error, create a Tiller service account and deploy with a cluster binding role, as shown in the following example.
+See the [Tiller documentation](https://tiller.readthedocs.io/en/latest/) for more information.
-For example:

 ```bash
 $ kubectl create serviceaccount --namespace kube-system tiller
 $ kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller
 $ kubectl patch deploy --namespace kube-system tiller-deploy -p'{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'
 ```
-See the [Tiller documentation](https://tiller.readthedocs.io/en/latest/) for more information.

 The output shows you the specifications instantiated from the install.
 To customize the deployment, pass in the values that you want to override with a custom YAML file: